daewany/linux_kernel_3.0.68/README.md

+Current Kernel Status:

+Does not boot!!! on splash(HTC Screen) starts to viberate and bootloops!

 Linux kernel release 3.x <http://kernel.org/>

 These are the release notes for Linux version 3.
 Read them carefully, as they tell you what this is all about, explain how to install the